 SPEA, which is a professional school, expects students to conduct themselves in a courteous and civil manner in interactions with professors, staff, and fellow students.
-Examples of discourteous behavior during class include reading the newspaper, working crossword puzzles, listening to headphones, using computers to surf the Web or for other non-class activities, talking or laughing with others, arriving late, and so forth.
+Examples of discourteous behavior during class include reading the newspaper, working crossword puzzles, using headphones to listen to music or other non-class items, using computers to surf the Web or for other non-class activities, talking or laughing with others, arriving late, and so forth.
 These behaviors are distracting to the instructor, to staff, and to classmates, and SPEA faculty and staff will address these problems as they arise either in class or on an individual basis.
-Disorderly conduct that interferes with teaching, research, administration, or other university or universityauthorized activity will not be tolerated, and it may result in disciplinary action, including possible suspension and/or expulsion from the university.
+Disorderly conduct that interferes with teaching, research, administration, or other university or university-authorized activity will not be tolerated, and it may result in disciplinary action, including possible suspension and/or expulsion from the university.

-- · Application for Degree
+- Application for Degree

 - Bulletin Policy

 - Course Opportunities

-- · Degrees Awarded with Distinction
+- Degrees Awarded with Distinction

 - Double-Counting

 - GPA Requirement

-- · Hours Requirements
+- Hours Requirements

 - Requirements for a Second Bachelor's Degree

 - Transfer Course Policy